avivharuzi/angular-best-practices/README.md

 * Use `dashes` to separate words in the descriptive name and use `dots` to separate the descriptive name from the type, for example: `movie-list.component.ts`.
 * Names of properties and methods should always be in lower camel case.
 * Always leave one empty line between imports and modules, such as third party and application imports and third-party modules and custom modules.

+For more information read it on [Angular coding style guide](https://angular.io/guide/styleguide)

 **[Back to top](#table-of-contents)**